ProjectMitosisOS/mitosis-core/README.md

 ## Getting Started Instructions

-###
+### Prerequisite

 - OS: Ubuntu16.04 (throughly tested, in general is irrelevant to the OS)
 - Linux kernel: 4.15.0-46-generic (porting needed to fit other OSes)
-- MLNX_OFED driver: 4.9-3.1.5.0 (throughly, use our mPrerequisiteodified driver in case to support DCT)
+- MLNX_OFED driver: 4.9-3.1.5.0 (throughly, use our modified driver in case to support DCT)
 - Rustc: 1.60.0-nightly (71226d717 2022-02-04)
 - Clang-9